 There are also sites that cater specifically to dating and marriage.
 I don't know how shady these companies are in general but I guess if you're serious, you might decide it's worth taking a chance.

 In the real world there is enough of a foreign population in Japan these days for just about every sport or common hobby to be accessible in English.
 There are clubs for things as diverse as softball rugby, martial arts dojos, flower arrangement, amateur radio, swing dance and foot fetishists.
 Most countries have their own society or network, many of which are online, too.
 There's just too much for me to try and list them all here and keep them updated.
 Your best bet is to check the free classified magazines that are circulated in most big cities.
 Some clubs as well as the magazines themselves organize regular international parties.

 And of course there is always good old daily life.
 Japanese people, in the cities anyway, have become much more used to seeing foreigners.
 The result can be good or bad depending on how you look at it; people are less likely to run away or try to avoid you if you approach them but, strangely enough, they are also less likely to strike up a conversation with you, unless they're drunk!
 For the many people who come to Japan to teach English, there is regular contact with students and staff.
 If the students are adults and the school doesn't specifically prohibit socializing with them (as NOVA does did, for example), you can expect them to be very happy to go out drinking with you.

-A relationship, with a Japanese person or anyone else for that matter, will have its ups and downs.
+A relationship with a Japanese person, or anyone else for that matter, will have its ups and downs.
 If it's a Japanese person, there may be cultural and/or language issues that crop up now and again.
-Our Japan Forum is a good place to ask questions, share thoughts or just get something off your chest.